 Clare has been a volunteer at 3CR community radio in Fitzroy since 2002, where she co-presented the program Fire First for 10 years with Robbie Thorpe and is now a regular guest.
 At the moment Clare is serving as member of the advisory group for a book in celebration of 3CR’s 40th anniversary.
 She has also been a live-to-air broadcaster on 3KND (The Black GST Show) and SBS (Living Black Radio).

 Clare works three days a week at the Moondani Balluk Academic Unit at Victoria University and 2 days a week in Projects and Operations at the Reichstein Foundation, an innovative philanthropic foundation which supports community initiatives concerned with social justice and the law, reducing inequality and environmental sustainability.

 She is a member of the Pay The Rent Grassroots Collective (Corporate Arm), the Police Stop Data Expert Working Group of the Flemington and Kensington Community Legal Centre, Melbourne and the Woor Dungin Committee of Management.
 In 2019 Clare took up a role as a mentor to emerging organisers in The Change Agency’s Community Organising Fellowship.

 Clare also does lots of workshops, consultancies and anti-racism training programs for activist groups, local government and community organisations.

-A lot of Clare’s thinking and learning about working in support of Aboriginal struggles is captured up in her forthcoming book, Decolonizing Solidarity: Dilemmas and Directions for Supporters of Indigenous Struggles.
+A lot of Clare’s thinking and learning about working in support of Aboriginal struggles is captured up in her book, Decolonizing Solidarity: Dilemmas and Directions for Supporters of Indigenous Struggles.